open-aviation/pyopensky/readme.md

 | Impala | https://opensky-network.org/data/impala                        |
 | Trino  | contact@opensky-network.org (or specify it in the Impala form) |

-The first time you use the library, a configuration file named `settings.conf` with the following content:
+The first time you use the library, a configuration file named `settings.conf` with the following content is created:

 ```text
 [default]